data-mechanics/course-2017-fal-proj/lc546_jofranco/README.txt

 -----------------

 Please notice: we put size 500 in the trial mode and it will affect the accuracy of the results.
+Moreover, please don't close the plt.show graph when it is running.
+It may take a while since the size of the dataset is big.

-Files: correlationcoefficient.py, kmeans.py
+Grading Files: correlationcoefficient.py, kmeans.py

 Project 2: